briangerard/briangerard.github.io/2019/05/scripting.practice.md

 for practice.
 Writing and running code, and *especially* screwing it up and fixing it, gets me up to speed in a new language more quickly than any amount of reading alone.

 Here are some sites I've found useful, along with Python and Perl [Koans](#footnotes).
+As you'll likely be able to tell, most of the time it's Python, Perl, and Bash that I'm being asked about.
 Enjoy, and let me know if you have any questions!

 ## Sites